kubeshop/tracetest/docs/docs/getting-started/detailed-installation.md

 # Detailed Instructions on Installing Tracetest Using the CLI

-Tracetest has a command line interface (CLI) with includes an  **install wizard** that helps with installing the Tracetest server into Docker or Kubernetes.
-The CLI can also be used run tests, download or upload tests, and many manage much of the capability of Tracetest.
+Tracetest has a command line interface (CLI) which includes an **install wizard** that helps to install the Tracetest server into Docker or Kubernetes.
+The CLI can also be used to run tests, download or upload tests, and manage much of the capability of Tracetest.

 ## Installing the Tracetest Server via the CLI